documentnode/documentnode.io/release-notes/relnotes-1.3.2.md

 The `Essential` plan includes both the Markdown editor and rich text editor, Mind Map editing, Markdown table editing, auto-complete, quick image settings, taking screenshots, focus mode, multiple projects.
 You can use all the application appearances and built-in preview styles.
 You can also export your documents as PDF files and pictures.

-Additionally, everything can be customised.
-The application appearance can be customised in JSON, and the preview style can be customised in CSS, and the Mind Map themes can be customised in JSON.
+Additionally, everything can be customized.
+The application appearance can be customized in JSON, and the preview style can be customized in CSS, and the Mind Map themes can be customized in JSON.

 ## Improved the Image Settings